Western Illinois University: Macomb Campus

 Frequently Asked Questions - Post-Baccalaureate Certificates

-Does earning a post-baccalaureate certificate make me eligible to be certified to teach in a public school system?
+Does earning a post-baccalaureate certificate make me eligible to be licensed to teach in a public school system?

-No. Those wishing to gain certification to teach in a public school system should visit the website at wiu.edu/cpep for information on how to become certified.
+No. Those wishing to gain licensure to teach in a public school system should visit the website at wiu.edu/cpep for information on how to become licensed.

 How do I apply for a post-baccalaureate certificate program?